 - 1. Stop the engine and remove the spark plug wire to prevent accidental kickback or starting. - 2.
 With the black or red marking pencil, place a mark on one of the blower paddles, which can be reached through the vent slots in the end bracket.
-See Figure F.4. - Connect the strobe-tach according the manufacturer's instructions. - 4.
+See Figure F.4. - 3.
+Connect the strobe-tach according the manufacturer's instructions. - 4.
 Reconnect the spark plug wire and start the engine.
-Direct the strobetach light on the blower paddle and synchronize it to the rotating mark.
+Direct the strobe-tach light on the blower paddle and synchronize it to the rotating mark.
 The tach should read 3700 RPM. - 5.
-Loosen Wing Nut (Refer to Figure - 6.
-Referring to Figure F.5, adjust high speed stop screw until tach reads 3700 RPM. - 7.
-Re-tighten wing nut until wave washer is completely compressed.
+Use the 7/16 wrench to turn in the springloaded adjustment nut.
+Increase the high idle speed until the tach reads 3700 RPM.
+See Figure F.5 for location of the adjustment nut.